platformsh/platformsh-docs/docs/src/development/file-transfer.md

 ### rsync

-You can use `rync` to copy files to and from a remote environment.
+You can use `rsync` to copy files to and from a remote environment.

 For example, to copy all the files in the `web/uploads` directory on the remote environment to the local `uploads` directory,